 Dubordieu has little time for pleasantries.
 He's not easily charmed, but is blunt and polite.
-Once he learns that the PCs are here for a hostage exchange, he sends one of his men into a backroom to retrieve a folio that contains the names of various prisoners of war.
+Once he learns that the heroes are here for a hostage exchange, he sends one of his men into a backroom to retrieve a folio that contains the names of various prisoners of war.

 After verifying that John Tibbets is still alive and a prisoner, Dubordieu quickly explains the procedure.
 Tibbets is being held at a sugar crushing mill located a mile outside of town.
 In exchange for leaving their hostage, Iean du Blanc, here at the Wapping Landlord, he will write a letter of pardon for Tibbets.
-If the PCs present the letter of pardon to the commander at the mill, Tibbets will be released and can go on his way.
+If the heroes present the letter of pardon to the commander at the mill, Tibbets will be released and can go on his way.
 He must leave the island within 24 hours else his pardon be forfeit.
 Handling petty hostage exchanges is the least interesting part of Dubordieu's job.
 He offers his word that there are no tricks at work here.
 He has no real idea who John Tibbets is, nor does he care.
-If the PCs insist on handling the exchange in a more difficult way (for example, not releasing Ieun du Blanc until they have recovered Tibbets), Dubordieu won't likely agree unless the PCs do some spectacular roleplaying and get a very good reaction out of him (and remember that he doesn't especially trust Englishmen...).
+If the heroes insist on handling the exchange in a more difficult way (for example, not releasing Ieun du Blanc until they have recovered Tibbets), Dubordieu won't likely agree unless the heroes do some spectacular roleplaying or succeed on an EXTREME ELOQUENCE roll (or Impossible if made by an Englishmen!).